mikecamilleri/mikecamilleri.github.io/_posts/2017-03-23-an-iot-platform-built-around-rethinkdb.md

 ## A few more things

 One huge advantage of a microservices architecture is the ability to build the various services using the tools most appropriate for the job.
 This will be especially useful when building the gateways using existing libraries.
 The [major open source library for the Z-Wave protocol](https://github.com/OpenZWave/open-zwave) is written in C++, for example.
 I don't want to build this whole system in C++ so the ability to isolate that part in a microservice is great.
 Another positive is licensing.
-The complete separation of components that allows each component to be licensed separately.
+The complete separation of components allows each component to be licensed separately.
 This is useful, for example, if I want to license most of my own code under a permissive license like the MIT or Apache licenses, but use GPL code in certain components.
 And, of course, microservices can live on one, or multiple machines as needed.
 I would like to run all of this, including the database, on a few Raspberry Pi single board computers.